yack-security/AMSI-R2/README.md

 ## Summary

-Easy access to your amsi bypass script with Cloudflare workers and R2 bucket
+Easy access to your amsi bypass script with Cloudflare workers and R2 bucket.
+If no "payload id" is given, the workers will select one randomly.

 ## Description